 In the spring of 2010, the Deepwater Horizon (DWH) mobile drilling unit exploded, resulting in loss of life and a massive release of oil from the BP Exploration and Production Inc. (BP) Macondo well.
 Extensive response actions to prevent the oil from reaching sensitive resources were undertaken; however, many of these response actions had collateral impacts on the environment and natural resource services.
 The oil and other substances released from the well, in combination with the extensive response actions, together make up the DWH oil spill.
 Pursuant to the Oil Pollution Act (OPA), Title 33 United States Code (U.S.C.) § 2701 et seq., and the laws of individual affected states, federal and state agencies, Indian tribes, and foreign governments act as trustees on behalf of the public to assess injuries to natural resources and their services1 that result from an oil spill incident, and to plan for restoration to compensate for those injuries.
-Under OPA, the Trustees conducted a natural resource admage assessment (NRDA) to assess the impacts of the DWH oil spill on natural resources and the services those resources provide, and determine the type and amount of restoration needed to compensate the public for these impacts.
+Under OPA, the Trustees conducted a natural resource and the services those resources provide and determine the type and amount of restoration needed to compensate the public for these impacts.
 OPA further instructs the designated trustees to develop and implement a plan for the restoration, rehabilitation, replacement, or acquisition of the equivalent of the injured natural resources under their trusteeship (hereafter collectively referred to as "restoration").